-Year 1 First semester:
+First semester:

 - 1. Orientation.
 Students learn about the program and get acquainted with the faculty, staff, and fellow students.
 Students with Graduate Teaching Assistantships receive information about office procedures, job responsibilities and rights. - 2.
 Search for chair of advisory committee.
-During the first semester, students should review possible areas of concentration for their Master's thesis and begin locating relevant faculty advisors.
-In the process, they may consult the descriptions of faculty on the department's website (http://soca.wvu.edu/faculty\staff) and the Faculty Interest Document (FID) to solicit advice from specific professors.
-The FID can be found in Appendix A. By the end of the first semester, students should be thinking seriously about their selection of an advisory committee chair who will serve as the main advisor on their master's thesis, and may also direct their comprehensive exams and dissertation.
+During the first semester, students should review possible areas of study for their Master's thesis and begin locating relevant faculty advisors.
+In the process, they may consult the descriptions of faculty on the department's website (http://soca.wvu.edu/faculty_staff) and the Faculty Interest Document (FID) to solicit advice from specific professors.
+By the end of the first semester, students should be thinking seriously about their selection of an advisory committee chair who will serve as the main advisor on their master's thesis, and may also direct their comprehensive exams and dissertation.

-Year 1 Second semester:
+Second semester:

 - 1. Select chair of advisory committee.
-By mid semester students should select a thesis advisor who will serve as the chair the advisory committee. - 2.
+By mid-semester students should select a thesis advisor who will serve as the chair the advisory committee. - 2.
 Design thesis proposal.
-Students are strongly encouraged to meet regularly with their chair to finish assembling their three-member advisory committee and begin designing a master's thesis proposal.
+Students are strongly encouraged to meet regularly with their chair to finish assembling their three-member advisory committee and begin designing a master's thesis proposal. - 3.
+Complete plan of study.
+The "Plan of Study" document must be completed in Degree Works. - 4.
+Spring evaluation.
+All students will complete an annual evaluation in the spring semester.